To keep cells functioning normally cells need to move particles in and out of the cell. Cells do this in order to get food and remove wastes.

 Equilibrium – Particles naturally move from a high to a low concentration toward equilibrium, a state in which particles are evenly distributed.

-If you're looking to ace your ATI TEAS test and get accepted into the nursing program of your dreams, try ExamGates today.
-Tutors who have taken the exam before wrote and prepared the practice questions on ExamGates.
-Therefore, you have 100% relevant content, vivid images and illustrations, and in-depth explanations for right and wrong answers.
+If you're looking to ace your ATI TEAS test and get accepted into the nursing program of your dreams, familiarize yourself with the actual TEAS 7 Exams (past and recent) on ExamGates.